inabiyouni/Real-time-data-from-Kinect/README.md

 Licensing

-The main version of the project is licensed as follow(which can apply to modified versions too):
+The main version of the project is licensed as follow(which can be applied to the modified versions too):

 "